Apple launches Arm-based Mac, iOS 14, MacOS Big Sur and more

 - Apple's new Arm-based Macs will run iPhone, iPad apps

-All of the Big Sur Apple apps are written to support the new custom Apple processors, and Apple claims that support is just a simple recompile for developers (or at least within a couple days).
-Partners like Adobe and Microsoft will also be onboard with their apps at launch.
-And the company claims the performance will be great.
+All of the Big Sur Apple apps are written to support the new custom Apple processors and Apple claims that support is just a simple recompile for developers (or at least within a couple days).
+Partners like Adobe and Microsoft will also be onboard with their apps at launch and A claims the performance will be great.
 Rosetta 2 will automatically recompile older apps when you install them.
 Catalyst-compiled iOS and iPadOS apps and games will run natively starting on Day One.

-More magic for AirPods!
-Smart switching the connection across devices comes to our rescue, and AirPods Pro gets spatial audio using a gyro and an accelerometer to track your head movements.
-It supports multiple spatial standards.
-Apps will provide more granular options for location tracking and give developers a way to show you more detail about what they're capturing.
+More magic for AirPods, as smart switching the connection across devices comes to our rescue.
+AirPods Pro gets spatial audio using a gyro and an accelerometer to track your head movements, with multiple spatial standards supported.
+Apps will provide more granular options for location tracking and will give developers a way to show you more detail about what they're capturing.

 We also saw a preview of the new Apple TV Plus show, Foundation, based on Isaac Asimov's classic sci-fi book series.